AMEE Faculty Development Research Grant - AMEE

 The AMEE Faculty Development Research Grant is available through the AMEE Faculty Development Committee with the purpose of helping and promoting research within the Faculty Development subject area.
 A total of £7,000 is available to help fund one project and applications for projects centred around Faculty Development are welcome, but any relating to other subject areas will be declined.

 The grant is open to current paid AMEE Individual members, and either the Principal Investigator, or one of the Associate Investigators of the research project must hold an AMEE Individual membership at the time of application.
+This grant is not available for students.

 The Award